Is it time to get an Apple Watch for your senior parent, family member, or older loved one? We think so.

 Luckily, Apple makes it very easy to set up and even manage an Apple Watch for someone else.
 In fact, emerging research indicates that older adults benefit from Apple Watches when they get assistance from family, caregivers, and community members.

-The good news is that you can pair an Apple Watch to your loved one’s iPhone, a caregiver’s or relative’s iPhone who assists your loved one or even set up an Apple Watch to work on its own as a managed standalone device with Apple’s Family Setup for members of your family who don’t own an iPhone.
+The good news is that you can pair an Apple Watch to your loved one’s iPhone, a caregiver’s or relative’s iPhone, or even set up an Apple Watch to work on its own as a standalone device with Apple’s Family Setup.

 Apple offers a lot of options to set up an Apple Watch for your loved one!
 Keep reading to learn more.